kohkaixun/tp/docs/UserGuide.md

 | `COMMENT`      | NA                | NA                |
 | `TAGS`         | C++               | Java              |

-<p style="text-align: center;">Figure XX: Duplicate internships</p>
+<p style="text-align: center;">Figure 7: Duplicate internships</p>

-Meanwhile, as shown in Figure XX, internships C and D are not considered as duplicate internships, because they have different values for `COMPANY_NAME`.
+Meanwhile, as shown in Figure 8, internships C and D are not considered as duplicate internships, because they have different values for `COMPANY_NAME`.